ilias-vrg/ilias/knn_search/README.md

 ## Usage

-* Run the `search.py` script with the desired arguments:
+* Run the `search.py` script to perform the kNN search with the desired arguments:

 ```bash
 python knn_search/search.py \